Be sure to check out the SALES and CLEARANCE items on kitchen, home, and garden finds from my favorite home furnishing, food, and gift retailers 🙂

 Fabrics and textiles are the easiest way to introduce and cycle in/out different ‘seasons’ of florals and botanicals into your home.
 The style is timeless.
 From slipcovers to throw pillows, search for understated tones with either small or no patterns that will elevate and compliment a lesser number of larger, bolder patterns.
 Nothing livens up a basic single-tone chair like a vividly patterned pillow with a touch of texture.

-*featured Blue Jacquard Graminee Floral Tapestry pillow can be found here
+*featured Elegant Floral Tapestry pillow can be found here.

-Tapestry and lumbar pillows play with texture and with size and are entirely whimsical.
+Play with texture and with size and create a space that is entirely whimsical.

 Overstuffed pillows scream comfort, many assembled of fine materials such as linen and down.